The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Summary and Discussion

 \section{Summary and Discussion}

-This paper compares the dark matter power spectrum prediction from EFT of LSS and nonlinear measurements from an FDM simulation with a box size of $250\,h^{-1}\,\mathrm{Mpc}$ and $512^3$ particles.
-We focused on effective sound speed to discriminate the CDM and FDM predictions on the quasi-linear regime.
-The difference is due to the back-reaction of the small-scale perturbations-- that are sensitive to quantum effects-- on the quasi-linear perturbations.
+This paper compares the statistics of CDM and FDM simulations in the quasi-linear regime.
+We use the speed of sound parameter of the EFT of LSS as a probe for any difference between these two models at these scales.
+The possible difference could be attributed to the back-reaction of the small-scale perturbations - sensitive to wave effects - on the quasi-linear perturbations.

+It should be noted that future studies could compare the potential effects of alternative dark matter models, such as warm dark matter (WDM), which also predict the suppression of small-scale structures.

-We found the speed of sound by fitting the EFT formula at one-loop order, Eq.\eqref{eq:peft1loop}, to the power spectrum of CDM/FDM simulations.
-Table.1 lists the values of $c_{s(1)}^2$ derived from different simulations.
-The values of $c_{s(1)}^2$ for the FDM simulations are a few percent higher than the CDM ones.
-This difference is more considerable for smaller FDM masses, as expected.
-These results imply the possibility of the different large-scale statistics for CDM and FDM universes that should be taken seriously.
+We found the speed of sound by fitting the EFT formula at one-loop order, Eq.\eqref{eq:peft1loop}, to the power spectrum of the CDM/FDM simulations.
+We used CDM and FDM simulations with a size of a box of size $L= 250 h^{-1}/,\textrm{Mpc}$ and $512^3$ particles, performed using the Gadget-2 code with different initial conditions.
+Table. \eqref{tab:cs-compar-spt} lists the values of $c_{s(1)}^2$ derived from different simulations.
+The values of $c_{s(1)}^2$ for the FDM simulations completely agree with the CDM simulation within the error bars.
+So, we could not deduce any difference between the values of the EFT parameters for CDM and FDM models in the one-loop order.

-Moreover, this suggests that the other alternative dark matter models that predict suppression of small-scale structures, such as warm dark matter, may also show the same effect of increasing the EFT's sound speed value.
-This claim could be the subject of future studies.

-Nevertheless, our findings inevitably suffer from some uncertainties.
-Firstly, we have not performed simulations that solve the FDM dynamical equations since no FDM code is available for a large box (cosmological) simulation.
-Instead, we have used only the FDM initial conditions, which, as discussed before, is not such a severe worry for large scales.
-In this work, we found an increase in the speed of sound parameters solely by changing initial conditions, and we expect that turning on the FDM dynamics must lead to higher, if not the same, sound speeds.

-As far as we know, this is the first attempt to examine the EFT of LSS for the FDM scenario.
-To compare CDM and FDM matter power at quasi-linear scales in high precision, one needs a simulation performed on a large-volume box with more particles-- to give many more modes in k-space in the quasi-linear regime.
-That can reduce the uncertainties in the EFT predictions to discriminate FDM and CDM scenarios by studying matter power at these scales.
-Nevertheless, our results for different FDM masses suggest that the difference between CDM and FDM sound speeds is of physical meaning, so worth more investigation.